 - Improper breathing

-Check the hardness of the running surface.
-Solid, resistant, rigid pavement contributes to foot strike anemia and addition risks of injury with each pounding stride.
+Check the hardness of the surface you are running on.
+Solid, resistant, rigid pavement contributes to foot strike anemia and adds to the risk of injury with each pounding stride.
 Try to avoid running on hard dirt or concrete sidewalks, and instead run on grass, track, or asphalt.
 Wear high-quality shoes that have firm, hard insoles with soft linings and cushioning.

-Establish some precautions if you are a long-distance runner, aerobic dancer, triathlete or elite athlete by limiting the length, intensity, and frequency of the sessions.
-Lower levels of oxygen in the blood can lead to rising levels of lactic acid resulting in accumulation and longer recovery times.
+Establish some precautions if you are a long-distance runner, aerobic dancer, triathlete or elite athlete.
+This can be done by limiting the length, intensity, and frequency of your workout sessions.
+Lower levels of oxygen in the blood can lead to rising levels of lactic acid, resulting in acid accumulation and longer recovery times.
 If you continue exercising with the same frequency and disregard your extended recovery needs, the chance of injury becomes greater.

-Depending on the frequency of your workouts, a single sport exercise may not lead to anemia; however, daily or twice daily incidents of hemolysis can cause iron deficiency.
+Depending on the frequency of your workouts, a single sports exercise may not lead to anemia.
+However, daily or twice daily incidents of hemolysis can cause iron deficiency over time.
 This, in turn, can affect sports activity performance and contribute to the possibility of contracting runner’s anemia, in addition to many other injuries that can be even more serious.

 - Running surface hardness and flexibility